satyam671/satyam671/README.md

 ## Hi there, I'm Satyam 👋

-I'm a passionate aspiring Data Engineer with hands-on experience in Python, SQL, and cloud technologies.
+I'm a Freelance Data Engineer with hands-on experience in Python, SQL, and cloud technologies.
 I'm on a mission to build efficient data pipelines and explore the vast world of data science.
-As an aspiring data engineer, I am passionate about transforming raw data into valuable insights that drive business decisions.
+As a freelance data engineer, I am passionate about transforming raw data into valuable insights that drive business decisions.
 With a strong foundation in Computer Science and hands-on experience in academic projects, I am eager to apply my skills in data pipeline development, database management, and big data technologies to real-world challenges.

 My technical expertise spans Python programming, SQL for data analysis, Cloud Computing and Big Data tools and frameworks.
 I am constantly expanding my knowledge to stay at the forefront of this dynamic field.
 I thrive in collaborative environments and am excited to contribute my analytical mindset and problem-solving abilities to innovative data engineering projects.